-The core mission of the U.S. Government Publishing Office (GPO or Agency) is Keeping America Informed, by producing, procuring, cataloging, indexing, authenticating, disseminating, and preserving the official information products of the U.S. Government.
-To ensure Federal information is readily available to citizens, GPO makes information accessible in an array of communication mediums from secure digital documents, databases that are accessible through the Internet to traditional printed ink-on-paper products.
+The core mission of the U.S. Government Publishing Office (GPO or Agency) is to publish trusted information for the Federal Government to the American people.
+GPO accomplishes its mission by producing, procuring, cataloging, indexing, authenticating, disseminating, and preserving official information products for the U.S. Government.
+To ensure Federal information is readily available to citizens, GPO makes information accessible in an array of communication mediums from secure digital documents that are accessible through the Internet to traditional printed ink-on-paper products.
 GPO was created on June 23, 1860, with the enactment of Congressional Joint Resolution 25.
 GPO's first day of operations was March 4, 1861.